queryluke/masseffect-5e-data/data/class-features/additional-fighting-style.md

 ---
-id: additional_fighting_style
 name: Additional Fighting Style
+class: soldier
+level: 10
+subclass: gladiator
 ---
-At {{ level }} level, you can choose a second option from the Fighting Style class feature.
+At 10th level, you can choose a second option from the Fighting Style class feature.